-Detention (prison) is a harsh reality for all who are incarcerated, and for people who have just migrated, it comes right on the heels of a difficult and sometimes traumatizing journey.
+Detention (prison) is a harsh new reality for migrants, right on the heels of a difficult and sometimes traumatizing journey.
 It's challenging to be in detention under even the best of personal circumstances, and much harder when one is struggling with poor health, past trauma, language barriers, the grief of leaving loved ones behind, and the many uncertainties of migration.

 Detention also means incredibly boring days with time passing very slowly.
-Usually those who are detained have little idea of what's happening with their asylum process and no sense of how long they will be detained.
-Two ways that you can support your guest through the experience of detention are by making yourself available for phone calls (with a translator if needed), and supplying funds for their commissary account.
+Usually detainees have little idea of what's happening with their asylum process and no sense of how long they will be detained.
+Two ways that you can support your guest through the experience of detention are by making yourself available for phone calls (with a translator if needed), and supplying funds for the commissary account.

-People who are incarcerated by ICE are not permitted a free phone call, though some detention centers will facilitate them contacting a person who can help them buy a phone card (through the commissary - see below).
+Detainees are not permitted a free phone call, though some detention centers will facilitate them contacting a person who can help them buy a phone card (through the commissary - see below).
 They cannot receive incoming calls, so you will need to learn to recognize the phone number that they are calling from.